Garden Pond Ideas

 26. Large Garden Pond

-A large garden pond is a dream when you want to encourage wildlife.
+A large pond is a dream when you want to welcome wildlife to your garden.

 This one is so big it has its own bridge!
 Sloping pebble sides make entry safe for mammals and there’s plenty of water to go round so you could expect lots of visitors.